Public Ledger for Sensitive Data: Protocol Specifications

 The last thing required is a cryptographic warranty of immutability of the static data blocks.
-If this protocol is combined with a pre-existing blockchain then the latter may be exploited to guarantee data integrity simply embedding the digest $ d_b $ (or $ d_{b,1} $ with the shrunken variant) in a transaction registered on the aforementioned blockchain, time-stamping it (e.g. using \texttt{OPRETURN} in Bitcoin).
+If this protocol is combined with a pre-existing blockchain then the latter may be exploited to guarantee data integrity: it is sufficient to compute the digest:

+or $ d'_{b} = h(h(B_{b-1}), D'_b) $ with the shrunken variant, and simply embedding it in a transaction registered on the aforementioned blockchain, effectively time-stamping it (e.g. using \texttt{OPRETURN} in Bitcoin).

 Alternatively, in absence of such an anchor, the warranty has to be included in the static data blocks.
-Here we propose three different approaches, that are to include either: \begin{itemize} \item [$\triangleright$] the signature of the user (owner of the data) on $d_b$ \item [$\triangleright$] a proof of work involving $d_b$ \item [$\triangleright$] a signature made by a third party (or a group or multi-party signature) on $d_b$ \end{itemize} These solutions all have pros and cons to their adoption, the optimal choice is probably a combination of the three.
+Here we propose three different approaches, that are to include either: \begin{itemize} \item [$\triangleright$] the signature of the user (owner of the data) on $d_b$; \item [$\triangleright$] a proof of work involving $d_b$; \item [$\triangleright$] a signature made by a third party (or a group or multi-party signature) on $d_b$; \end{itemize} These solutions all have pros and cons to their adoption, the optimal choice is probably a combination of the three.

-The user signature would give proof of ownership of the data, on the other hand without the signature the content remains fully anonymous to anyone besides $F$, that can act as a proxy forwarding the access request of $P$ to the right user $U_l$.
+The user signature would give proof of ownership of the data, on the other hand without the signature the content remains fully anonymous to anyone besides $F$, that can act as a proxy and forward the access request of $P$ to the relevant user $U_l$ without disclosing its identity.
 To guarantee the end-to-end property of the protocol $P$ should have a public key known to (or retrievable by) every user.
 So when $F$ forwards a request by $P$ to $U_l$, the user can encrypt the unlocked key with this public key, so that only $P$ can use it.

 The proof of work would give increasingly stronger proof of integrity to older data, in the sense that the more blocks are added to the ledger, the more infeasible it gets to manipulate older data maintaining the consistency of the chain.